peterfelfer/AtomBlend-II/README.md

 `Camera rotation` - Change the rotation of the tip<br/>
 `Camera elevation` - Change the elevation of the camera<br/>
 `Background color` - Change the background color of the rendering<br/>
 `Transparent Background` - Enable a transparent background.
-Only available for PNG and TIFF images as JPG images don't support transparency.
-Transparent backgrounds are currently only available for renderings of pictures.<br/>
+Only available for PNG and TIFF images as JPG images don't support transparency<br/>
 `File Format` - Select the file format of your rendering.
 Currently, you can select between PNG, JPG and TIFF<br/>
 `Output Path` - Select the output path of your rendering<br/>
 `Preview` - Preview your rendering<br/>